tobbykin/near-ai-learning-hub/tutorials/getting-started-with-near-ai.md

 Before starting, ensure you have:

 1. macOS or Linux (Windows users should use WSL2 or a VM)
-2. Python 3.9 - 3.11 (NEAR AI does not support Python 3.12+ yet)
+2. Python 3.9 - 3.11 (NEAR AI does NOT support Python 3.12+ yet)
 3. Git installed
-4. A NEAR Wallet (Create one here)
+4. A NEAR Wallet (If you do not have a NEAR account, you can create one for free using wallets listed [here](wallet.near.org.))

 > **📝 Why is a NEAR Wallet needed?**
 >